Updated October 3, 2024

 The psychology of progress pics deserves a book of its own and is beyond the scope of this post.
 Suffice to say, my thoughts can be summed up like this: “love your body in its current state while also realizing it’s ok to want to change it.”

-So it goes without saying that a progress pic where the subject is relaxed is worthless.
+A progress pic where the subject is relaxed is pretty worthless.
 If the camera can see it, it needs to be tensed/flexed.
 This means in a front pose, you have tension in your quads, abs, chest, shoulders, arms, and lats – that a lot to keep your mind on all at the same time.
 It takes practice.

 For competitors, the reason we do this is obvious – your posing is how you present yourself on stage and has a massive impact on how you are judged.
 If you don’t practice your posing and your overall stage presentation regularly (that applies to men AND women), you are leaving out a huge and critical component of your prep.